 A Brief History of Bone Grafting

 Bone regeneration will allow for dental implant placement and preserve our appearance.
 As we age and lose teeth, the underlying jaw bone that supports the teeth “atrophies” or lost with disuse.
-As a result, this will affect our ability to eat, and our appearance as the jaw bone provides cheek and lip support, so they do not sink in.
+As a result, this will affect our ability to eat and our overall appearance.
+Also, the jaw bone provides cheek and lip support, so they do not sink in.
 The only reason our jaws have the amount of bone that they do is because of the presence of existing teeth and the fact that those teeth are under continuous function.

 A simplified explanation for the success of this form of grafting is that this regenerative material acts as building blocks for your body’s cells.
 Initially, it mechanically prevents the collapse of the surrounding tissues, whether that being bone or soft tissue.
-Then, through a process called “guided tissue regeneration,” the human body is fooled, biochemically, to recognize the graft as a natural bone and uses it to grow and replace with its bone.
+Then, through a process called “guided tissue regeneration,” the human body is fooled, biochemically, to recognize the graft as a natural bone and uses it to grow and replace it with its bone.
 So the bone, in the end, is yours!

 Bone Regeneration for Dental Implants